protontypes/open-sustainable-technology/README.md

 - [eva3dm](https://github.com/Schuch666/eva3dm) - An R-package focusing on EVAluation of 3D weather and air quality Models, streamlining the entire workflow from data preparation to post-processing, statistical analysis, and visualization.

 ### Radiative Transfer

+> **What?** Energy transfer in the form of electromagnetic radiation that involves interactions such as absorption, emission, and scattering.

+> **How?** These tools help model and solve for radiative transfer, including solar and thermal radiation, radiative fluxes, and general circulation models.

 - [lowtran](https://github.com/space-physics/lowtran) - Atmospheric absorption extinction, scatter and irradiance model in Python and Matlab.
 - [vSmartMOM.jl](https://github.com/RemoteSensingTools/vSmartMOM.jl) - A full end-to-end modular software suite for radiative transfer and related atmospheric analysis.
 - [libRadtran](http://www.libradtran.org/) - A collection of C and Fortran functions and programs for calculation of solar and thermal radiation in the Earth's atmosphere.